appliedaistudio/maxwellai-dapp/docs/readme.md

   - **Service Worker**: The `service-worker.mjs` script provides offline capabilities by caching resources and managing network requests.
 This component is crucial for maintaining the app's functionality even when the user is offline.

 ##### 3. **Data Management**
-The application stores and manages various data states and configurations in the `data` directory.
-The `substates` folder contains specific data configurations for different aspects of the application, such as aging-in-place, conference productivity, and cybersecurity productivity.
+The application stores and manages various data states and configurations in the `data/substrates` directory.
+The folder contains specific data configurations for different aspects of the application, such as aging-in-place, conference productivity, and cybersecurity productivity.
 Each subfolder contains JSON files that hold structured data used by the application to manage tasks, network configurations, user feedback, and more.

 The `prompt-templates` folder contains text files that serve as templates for collecting feedback and other input from users, ensuring that the data collection process is consistent and user-friendly.